 Schedule an appointment at a McFarland Eye Center near you.

 Sports-Related Eye Injuries

-"We see a wide variety of eye sports-related eye injuries," says Dr. Carrie Koenig, an optomerist at McFarland Eye Center.
+"We see a wide variety of eye sports-related eye injuries," says Dr. Carrie Koenig, an optometrist at McFarland Eye Center.
 "Probably most common are abrasions where someone gets a finger in the eye, but a person can also suffer blunt force trauma from the force of a ball hitting them in the eye."

+Although youth sports organizations do not require the use of eye protection, most serious eye injuries can be prevented with protective eyewear.
 "I usually recommend that people who play sports use Trivex lenses because they are lightweight and impact resistant," says Dr. Koenig.

 What to Do When You Suffer an Eye Injury

 The American Academy of Ophthalmology (AAO) says that when an eye injury occurs, it is important to recognize and treat it properly right away.
 The AAO recommends having an ophthalmologist or other medical doctor examine the eye as soon as possible, even if the injury seems minor at first.
 You can be seen by an ophthalmologist or your primary care provider.
 If the injury is serious it may be necessary to go to the emergency room or Urgent Care.
 Click here to learn how to recognize if an eye injury is serious.

 The following links contain additional information about protecting your child's eyes when playing sports: